Update: event report. Here’s a summary of the week and reflections on our experience.

 Programme of events.

-Here is our programme for Open Access Oxford Week, which will round off the summer term with daily events across the university.
+Here is our programme for Open Access Oxford Week, to round off the summer term with daily events across the university.
 Join us to discuss developments in research dissemination and scholarly communication, policy and practice, all in the context of open access.
 With a mix of local and visiting speakers, we look forward to welcoming representatives from Research England, the National Institute for Health Research, JISC, Altmetric and the creators of ‘author copyright’ game The Publishing Trap.

 We also have a special event on 14 June – ‘Publishers, papers and peer review’, led by Professor Alis Oancea (Oxford University Department of Education), and exploring publication strategies, predatory journals, open practice and data, social science repositories, responsible research metrics, and OA policies.
 Speakers include leaders from academia, publishing, and preprint servers SocArxiv and SSRN.